ppi-ag/kibana-heatmap/README.md

 # Kibana Heatmap for Kibana 3

-This plugin is designed for Kibana 3.
+This plugin was developed for Kibana 3.
+It is not compatible with newer version of Kibana.
 Shelby Sturgis provides a [Heatmap Plugin for Kibana 4](https://github.com/stormpython/heatmap).
+Newer versions of Kibana provide a [native Heatmap visualization](https://www.elastic.co/guide/en/kibana/current/heat-map.html).
+Therefore, this plugin is not actively maintained anymore.

 This plugin provides an additional panel type for the [Kibana](http://www.elasticsearch.org/overview/kibana/) web application that visualizes time-stamped log events stored in the Elasticsearch database.